fal-works/banker/README.md

 Utility functions/extensions for the basic `Array` type.

-Might more efficient than the standard `Lambda`.
+Might be more efficient than the standard `Lambda`.

 ## package: vector